September 29 - 30, 2025 | New York

 Managing Partner

-Blake Lake Capital
+Black Lake Capital

 Chad brings two decades of experience investing in private and public businesses.
 Prior to founding Black Lake, he was at leading private equity firms HIG Capital and AEA Investors, which manage $37B and $15B, respectively, and began his career as a management consultant with McKinsey & Company.
 He earned an MBA with Honors from the Wharton School and a BS in Chemical Engineering with Distinction from the University of Wisconsin.

-What You Need to Know About Tax Structures in 2025?
+Track 2: What You Need to Know About Tax Structures in 2025?

 In the evolving tax landscape of 2025, independent sponsors face unique challenges and opportunities in structuring deals to maximize returns and ensure compliance.
 This session delves into the critical tax considerations at each stage of the investment lifecycle, providing actionable insights tailored to the independent sponsor model.
+This will cover deal-specific strategies as well as personal wealth management opportunities to mitigate taxes incurred as a result of transactions.

 Key Takeaways: